midcontract/contracts/docs/src/src/interfaces/IEscrowMilestone.sol/interface.IEscrowMilestone.md

 ```

 ### Escrow__TooManyMilestones
-Error for when too many deposit entries are provided, exceeding the allowed limit for a single
+Thrown when too many deposit entries are provided, exceeding the allowed limit for a single
 transaction.